Explaining Backpropagation in Neural Networks using Pascal's Triangle

 Originally posted 2016-05-19

-Tagged: machine learning, math, computer science
+Tagged: machine learning, computer science

 Obligatory disclaimer: all opinions are mine and not of my employer